Making your content accessible

 - the document may not be accessible

-Examples when an attachment would be appropriate include:
+Examples when a document would be appropriate include:

-- a letter or a form that a user needs to print off and use as a paper document
+- a letter that a user needs to print off and use as a paper document

 - a poster or a leaflet that a user can print or send forward